Residential property management insurance for growing portfolios

 Certificates on demand for every owner

-Residential PM portfolios gain and lose properties throughout the year.
-Each new management agreement changes your GL exposure and may require a different additional insured endorsement.
-Coverwatch updates your program when doors change and issues owner certificates on demand, so you never discover a gap at claim time.
+Each new management agreement changes your GL exposure and may need a different additional insured endorsement.
+Coverwatch updates your program when doors change and issues owner certificates on demand.

-How we build your residential PM insurance program
+How your residential PM insurance program gets built

 Audit your coverage and map your risk

-Send us your current policies and your management agreement template.
-Coverwatch analyzes your portfolio size, tenant volume, employee count, and state licensing requirements to identify gaps and overspend.
-The submission reflects the actual operation, not a generic PM profile.
+Send your current policies and management agreement template.
+Coverwatch reviews portfolio size, tenant volume, employee count, and state licensing requirements to identify gaps and overspend.
+The submission reflects your actual operation.

 Coverage for every residential property management risk